grommet/grommet-designer/README.md

 1. Publish your design.
 This will generate a unique URL you can send to someone.
 When they open that URL, they will see your work.
-They will not be able to modify it.
+They will not be able to modify the published version.
 1. Download the design as a JSON file.
 You can save or send this however you like.
-You can upload one of these files using the Folder control dialog, via the Upload control at the bottom.
+You can upload one of these files using the Designs dialog, via the Import control.
 1. Generate the appropriate code for your design such that you or a developer could run it as an actual site.